 - Most trains have a bathroom on board.

-- On long train rides, there is often food service.
+- On long train rides, there is often food service in a designated food car.

 - Trains allow you to bring along your own food and non-alcoholic beverages on board.